The SQE v the LPC: How do I choose?

 Costs

 Employer funded training contracts, plus maintenance grants, can give you significant support to take your LPC.
 But you may have commuting or rental costs to consider if your firm requires you to study in a certain location.
+Most LPC courses are slightly more expensive than the SQE, but not all.
+The majority of LPCs can be taken as Masters programmes, which are eligible for Masters loan funding too. |

 Who you would like to work for

+The majority of firms have now moved to the SQE route to qualification, which is worth bearing in mind if there's a specific firm you want to work for.
 Some organisations are also using the SQE route to develop their paralegals.
-If you're currently a paralegal, it’s worth asking your employer if it is possible for you to get any support with the SQE!
+If you're currently a paralegal, it’s worth asking your employer if it is possible for you to get any support with the SQE! |

 Who you would like to work for

-Some more traditional and corporate firms are specifying that they are looking for trainees who are studying or have completed an LPC, so it's worth doing your research on the kind of firm you would like to work for and what they expect from you.
+Many firms are still open to trainees who are studying or have completed an LPC, so it's worth doing your research on the kind of firm you would like to work for and what they expect from you.
+Some are being asked to complete SQE2 now as well as the LPC. |

 More resources to help you decide